 I = 1,000kW ÷ 1.732V.

-Now, if you look at the “1,000 4 1.732V” portion of this equation, you can see that by inserting the respective 3-phase voltage for “V” and multiplying it by 1.732, you can then divide that quantity into the “1,000” to get a specific number (or constant) you can use to multiply “kW” to get the current draw of that 3-phase load at the respective 3-phase voltage.
+Now, if you look at the “1,000 ÷ 1.732V” portion of this equation, you can see that by inserting the respective 3-phase voltage for “V” and multiplying it by 1.732, you can then divide that resulting quantity into “1,000” to get a specific number (or constant) you can use to multiply “kW” to get the current draw of that 3-phase load at the respective 3-phase voltage.
 Table 2 lists each 3-phase constant for the respective 3-phase voltage obtained from the above calculation.